Burglar Bill

-Burglar Bill is a 1977 children's picture book by Janet and Allan Ahlberg about a burglar who accidentally steals a baby.
+Burglar Bill is a 1977 children's picture book illustrated by Janet Ahlberg and written by Allan Ahlberg about a burglar who accidentally steals a baby.
 The book was a runner-up for the Kate Greenaway Medal in 1978.

 Plot summary

-Burglar Bill is a thief and all of his possessions are stolen items, including the bed he goes to sleep in.
-On a typical night of thievery, Burglar Bill comes across a box with holes in, and takes it.
+Burglar Bill is a career burglar.
+All of his possessions are stolen items, including the bed he goes to sleep in.
+One night, Burglar Bill comes across a box with holes in, and takes it.
 Upon arriving home, he discovers that within the box is a baby.
 The baby and Burglar Bill end up spending a day together, but when Bill is putting the baby to bed, he hears an intruder downstairs.
 He confronts the burglar, who he discovers is Burglar Betty, and they talk to one another to find they have much in common.
 Bill mentions his new infant friend that he found the night before.
-He introduces Betty to the baby, only for them both to discover that the baby belongs to Betty.
-They both decide to give thievery up and return everything they stole to live happily together as a family.
+He introduces Betty to the baby, only for them both to discover that the baby is Betty's (Betty is a widow).
+They both decide to give thievery up and return everything they stole, before getting married and living happily together as a family.